Introduction to Qur'anic Arabic 1

 Required Materials:

 Notebooks and writing tools are required.
-Laptops with an Arabic keyboard are optional but recommended.
-All students should have a hard copy of the Qur’an in Arabic.
+Laptops with an Arabic keyboard are mandatory.
+All students are encouraged to have a hard copy of the Qur'an in Arabic.

-The "Introduction to Qur'anic Arabic 1" course aims to provide a foundation in Qur'anic Arabic by enabling participants to read Arabic text with the help of dictionaries.
+The "Introduction to Qur'anic Arabic" course aims to provide a foundation in Qur'anic Arabic by enabling participants to read Arabic text with the help of dictionaries.
 Through interactive exercises, the course develops these skills through reading short Sūrahs from the Qur'an, specifically al-Fātiḥa and al-Ikhlāṣ.

 The Muslim-Christian Dialogue discourse which I studied during the online course will help us craft a new course for our seminarians on Muslim-Christian Dialogue, to promote tolerance among the would be ministers.